Market analysts are surprised: Real estate professionals get an average conversion rate of 10 percent with their real estate listing descriptions.

 The top 10 percent convert even at 11.45 percent or higher. (source)

-This might be old hat for you, but it’s worth repeating because I have seen it so many times on different real estate websites, in ads and even in some of the articles giving tips about better listing descriptions.
+Because I have seen it so many times on different real estate websites, in ads, and even in some articles giving tips about better listing descriptions.

 Let’s take one of the listing descriptions from the realtor magazine.